EdwardOst/talend_distro/README.md

 When you run the container the Talend Job will run as PID 1.
 When the Talend Job is finished running it will end and the container will shut down.

 If you do not wish to write to S3 then just edit the sample job.

+### Deploying to AWS

+#### Running the Azure Sample Jobs

+### Deploying to Azure

+### Talend Container Factory Design Overview

+The bash scripts perform the following steps to create a Docker image containing Talend jobs.

+1. Download potentially multiple Talend Jobs from Nexus based on the Manifest.
+2. Unzip and merge jobs
+3. Modify each Job launch script to use `exec` so that Talend Jobs run as PID 1
+4. Repackage as a tgz preserving privileges
+5. Publish back to Nexus
+6. Build a Docker image with job entry points
+7. Deploy Docker image

+The style of use of the container follows common practice in using Docker volumes to support immutable containers for different runtime aspects.
+Different volumes are used to provision and isolate data used by the containerized job.

+* job-root/config (ro) – configuration files common to all job instances
+* job-instance/config (ro) – configuration files specific to this job instance
+* in (ro) - input data
+* data (rw) – data required by the container, survives restarts
+* log (w) – log files
+* amc (w) - activity monitor console log files
+* out (rw) - output data
+* temp (rw) – transient and can always be deleted prior to the container (re)start

+I have attached these volumes to host files so that we can see the resulting output and verify that things ran successfully.
+In practice you might well use other Docker data containers for this purpose.

+This sample uses volumes for sensitive data.
+While it separated from less sensitive configuraiton data, this is not best practice.
+A preferred approach would be to use [Kubernetes Service Catalog](https://kubernetes.io/docs/concepts/service-catalog/)